nfdi4objects/n4o-graph-importer/README.md

 Collections are described in a custom JSON format described by JSON Schema [collection-schema.json](collection-schema.json).
 The JSON is internally converted to RDF for import into the knowledge graph.

-### GET /collection
+### GET /collection/

 Returns list of registered collections with their metadata.
+Can also be called at `/collection`.

+### PUT /collection/

+Replace the list of registered collections.
+The metadata is not imported into the triple store!

 ### GET /collection/:id

 Returns metadata of a specific registered collection.

 ### PUT /collection/:id

 Updates metadata of a specific registered collection.
 The updated metadata is not imported into the triple store!

-### POST /collection
+### POST /collection/

 Register a new collection.
-The metadata is not imported into the triple store!
+The metadata is not imported into the triple store!.

 ### DELETE /collection/:id